 09 of 11

 Album Leaf Quilt Block Pattern

-Album Leaf is a nine patch quilt block pattern that finishes at 9" square.
+Album Leaf is a nine-patch quilt block pattern that finishes at 9-inch square.
 It's similar to Maple Leaf and Tea Leaves quilt blocks, but with a difference.
-Album leaf has a light signature panel that was used to make friendship quilts for friends and family—everyone who made a quilt block signed with a name, message or both.
+Album leaf has a light signature panel that was used to make friendship quilts for friends and family—everyone who made a quilt block signed with a name, message, or both.
 Use the patch for siggies, or simply let it become part of the design.

-This 9" quilt block is one of many patchwork designs that are called the same name.
-The block's diagonally oriented patchwork makes it a 'linking' block, or somewhat of a 'chain,' terms that describe blocks with similar movements that allow them to link-up in a quilt design.
+This 9-inch quilt block is one of many patchwork designs that are called the same name.
+The block's diagonally oriented patchwork makes it a linking block, or somewhat of a chain, terms that describe blocks with similar movements that allow them to link-up in a quilt design.
 You'll always discover lots of layout options when working with this type of quilt block.

-The Hen and Her Chicks is an easy nine patch quilt blocks made from all straight grain patchwork that's quick pieced for speed and accuracy.
-The block finishes at 9" square and offers loads of opportunity for color layout.
+The Hen and Her Chicks is an easy nine-patch quilt blocks made from all straight grain patchwork that's quick pieced for speed and accuracy.
+The block finishes at 9-inch square and offers loads of opportunity for color layout.